Redocly/redocly-cli/docs/installation.md

 Woohoo!
 Your OpenAPI definition is valid. 🎉
 ```

-## Set up tab completion
+## Set up tab completion (optional)

-After a successful install, you should set up tab completion for the terminal.
+After a successful install, you can set up tab completion for the terminal if you wish.
 Generate the completion script using the following command:

 ```shell Command
 openapi completion